Samuel-Salvador/Samuel-Salvador/README.md

 ## Hey there 👋
-\n:mortar_board: I'm a computer science student at UNESPAR.
+:mortar_board: I'm a computer science student at UNESPAR.

-\n :video_game: And gaming enthusiast.
+:video_game: And gaming enthusiast.

 ## Learning